 US Department of Agriculture National Organic Program – Consumer Information

 This website has great information on organic food, including labelling issues.

 Using legumes in cooking

 This article from the Mayo Clinic (University of Florida Health Center) gives a good overview of different legumes and tips on preparing and cooking them:

-Mayo Clinic – using legumes
+Mayo Clinic – beans and legumes – cooking tips

 If there are other websites, resources or products you’ve found useful and you think would be useful to others, please email them to us and we’ll include them:

 NOTE: We’ve supplied Amazon links to those products that may be a little trickier to find, as Amazon is popular and convenient to use.
 However, Amazon aren’t known to be the most ethical company (we do not endorse them ourselves) so we recommend buying your healthy products in your local shops if you can!